ebelious/Self-Hosted/SOC-Stack.md

 sudo systemctl --type=service --state=active | grep graylog
 ```

-So form here we will need to create a directory for the SSL certifiactes to allow gray log to communicate with opensearch
+So from here we will need to create a directory for the SSL certifiactes to allow gray log to communicate with opensearch
 ```
 mkdir /etc/graylog/server/certs
 cp /etc/wazuh-indexer/certs/root-ca.pem /etc/graylog/server/certs/